qdm12/PersonalWebsite/markdown/readme.md

 #### Results
 I have obtained 63.26% overall

-### Master's results
+### Graduation results
-I have obtained 61.32% overall, with upper second class honours You can check out the certificate [here](../documents/imperial_degree.pdf)
+I have obtained my Master's degree with upper second class honours and 61.32% overall You can check out the certificate [here](../documents/imperial_degree.pdf)

 ***